 Another cool thing that you can do with the eyedropper tool is you can select colors from an image that you like and apply them to your artwork.
 You can also create new color swatches with the sample colors.

 For example, I really like the color of this beach image and I’d like to use the same color tone for a beach party event poster.
 So I’m going to use the eyedropper tool to collect its color samples.

 How to Use the Eyedropper Tool in Adobe Illustrator

-Note: Screenshots are taken from the Illustrator 2021 Mac version.
+Note: Screenshots are taken from the Adobe Illustrator CC Mac version.
 Other versions might look slightly different.

 Step 1: Place the image that you want to get the sample colors from in Adobe Illustrator.
 (You can skip this step if you want to sample color from another object on your artwork.)

 Step 2: Select the object you want to add or change color.
 For example, I want to change the text color to ocean color.
 So I selected the text.

 Step 3: Click the Eyedropper Tool on the toolbar, or use the keyboard shortcut letter I.